dskong07/DSC180-ev-infra/README.md

-- "datamerge and distributions.ipynb" : investigation of dmv dataset joined with census data and AFDC data, as well as distribution analysis of ev registrations per year
+- datamerge and distributions.ipynb, containing investigation of dmv dataset joined with census data and AFDC data, as well as distribution analysis of ev registrations per year

     Dataset info: